Description

 Sunscreen

-Allow for heat and light control while maintaining your view.
+Allow for heat and light control while maintaining outdoor view.
 Perfect for reducing glare and heat in a room exposed to the sun.
 Layer with Blockout fabrics for night time privacy.

 Minimum and maximum sizes